Heatmap¶

 Considering that a page may contain other embedded pages, and you want to view other heatmaps under the same view_name

-, you can click to change the page screenshot, Guance will automatically capture screenshots from user visit session replays as heatmap backgrounds, allowing you to choose among multiple page screenshots.
+, you can click Change Page Screenshot, Guance will automatically capture a screenshot from the user access session replay as the heatmap background, and you can choose from multiple page screenshots.